-At graduate level, the Department offers courses of study and research leading to the degrees of Doctor of Clinical Dentistry in Endodontics and in Prosthodontics, and Doctor of Philosophy.
+At graduate level, the Department offers courses of study and research leading to the degrees of Doctor of Clinical Dentistry in Endodontics and in Prosthodontics, the Doctor of Philosophy through the Sir John Walsh Research Institute - a University of Otago Research Centre.
 Completion of a DClinDent is the pathway towards registration as a dental specialist in New Zealand.
+The Department also offers a Masters degree and a Postgraduate Diploma in Clinical Dentistry in General Dental Practice.

-The Department provides specialist consultant services to dentists, the Health and Disability Commissioner, the Accident Compensation Corporation, and the dental and dental technology industries.
+The Department provides specialist consultant services to dentists, the Health and Disability Commissioner, the Accident Compensation Corporation, and industries allied to dentistry.

-Research undertaken by members of the Department of Oral Rehabilitation covers a diverse range of topics related to Clinical Cariology, Endodontics, Biomaterials, Prosthodontics and Dental Technology, dealing with the prevention and treatment of dental disease, the repair and replacement of teeth and their associate structures affected by disease, trauma or wear, the restoration of form, function and appearance, and mechanical testing and computer modeling of the behaviour of dental tissues and biomaterials.
+Research undertaken by members of the Department of Oral Rehabilitation covers a diverse range of topics related to Clinical Cariology, Endodontics, Biomaterials, Prosthodontics and Dental Technology, dealing with the prevention and treatment of dental disease, the restoration and replacement of teeth and their associated structures affected by disease, trauma or wear; the restoration of form, function and appearance, and mechanical testing and computer modeling of the behaviour of dental tissues and biomaterials.
 Many research projects are done in collaboration with other departments and universities.

-The Head of the Department is Professor Tom Kardos.
+The Head of the Department is Professor Karl Lyons.

 Preventive and Restorative Dentistry